valesken/valesken.github.io/src/posts/post_1.md

 real.
 When we put our last box in storage, locked the door, and drove away it felt real.
 You get the idea.

 Even now, we're still having these moments.
-In Israel, we were surrounded by friends and friends of friends, we had a WhatsApp support group of fellow travelers, and we could count on seeing friendly faces most days.
+In Israel, we were surrounded by friends and friends of friends, we had a WhatsApp support group of fellow travelers, and we could count on seeing familiar faces most days.
 When we left that behind to come to Greece, the trip felt real in a whole new way.

-Now that I finally have this blog up and running, let me tell you: it finally feels real.
+Now that I finally have this blog up and running, let me tell you; it finally feels real.

 ## What's Next?